FJ-Rodriguez-Lozano/Billiard-dataset/README.md

 ## Dataset content
 The data set includes: 100 recordings of shots made in the blackball billiard modality; 100 recordings of shots in the carom billiard modality; 100 recordings of shots in the snooker billiard modality.
 In addition, not only are these recordings available, but the exact positions have been obtained manually for a subset of each modality, carrying out comparisons with different methodologies and with the algorithm proposed in our work.
 Therefore, in the dataset we can find the following folders and files:

-- blackball:
+* blackball:
-	+  blackball_[0...to...99]: subfolders of each recording of the blackball billiard modality.
+	*  blackball_[0...to...99]: subfolders of each recording of the blackball billiard modality.
-	  	-BGR.dat:
+	  	*BGR.dat:
-	+  background.png: a background image of the table without balls or external elements, in case any user needs to use it.
+	*  background.png: a background image of the table without balls or external elements, in case any user needs to use it.
-	+  floderIndex.txt: A list of available subfolders.
+	*  floderIndex.txt: A list of available subfolders.
-- BlackBall_Manual:
+* BlackBall_Manual:
  	+  BlackBall_Manual_[0...to...21]: subfolders of each recording of the blackball billiard modality.* This subfolder has inside the manual trajectory of the shot.
 	+  background.png: a background image of the table without balls or external elements, in case any user needs to use it.
 	+  floderIndex.txt: A list of available subfolders.